-The purpose of this lesson is for students to plan and develop a video documentary.
-Modeling their documentary after the West Michigan documentary The Gift of All, students create a multi-media story of their community and local philanthropy.
+The purpose of this session is to plan and develop a video documentary.
+Modeling their documentary after the West Michigan documentary The Gift of All, youth interview local philanthropists and create a multi-media story of their community and local philanthropy.
 Creating and sharing the documentary is an act of philanthropy as they teach and inspire others about philanthropy in the community.

 The learner will:

 - work in a small production group to create a documentary.

 - research individuals and conduct interviews with local philanthropists.

 The Gift of All: a Community of Givers, produced by The S.O.U.L. of Philanthropy along with The Grand Rapids Community Foundation and Calvin College.
 Copyright © Grand Rapids Public Library, City of Grand Rapids, Michigan, 2008, 2009.
 Streaming video available at https://www.youtube.com/watch?v=dmaJoQicCEE